Accessibility and Safety

 For information on books, videos, DVD's, and other mechandise offered by the Museum Bookstore, call (717) 334-2288 or visit the bookstore online.

-McKenna Foundation Resource Room is currently CLOSED due to the ongoing pandemic
+McKenna Foundation Resource Room

-McKenna Resource Room gives visitors free access to information using Ancestry.com, Fold 3 and National Park Service Civil War Soldiers and Sailors databases.
+McKenna Foundation Resource Room gives visitors free access to information using Ancestry.com, Fold 3 and National Park Service Civil War Soldiers and Sailors databases.
 Some of these resources also allow you to go beyond the Civil War and look up information about soldiers that served more recently.
 Pension records, census data, birth, death, and marriage records and much more are only a click away.
 No reservations are needed.

-Whether you are visiting Gettysburg for just a day, or if you live in the local community and love genealogy, we hope you find the new McKenna Resource Room at Gettysburg National Military Park a useful tool to uncover your family history.
+Whether you are visiting Gettysburg for just a day, or if you live in the local community and love genealogy, we hope you find the new McKenna Foundation Resource Room at Gettysburg National Military Park a useful tool to uncover your family history.